yyhzyq123/Project2/README.md

   2. How the Price/Night Change Over the Year in Seattle?
   3. How to use machine learning models to predict housing prices in Seattle ?

+#### 4.Project Results

+The final outcome of this project has two parts

+* jupyter notebook  On Write  a Data Science Blog Post.ipynb
+* jupyter notebook On bolg.md